IntersectMBO/cardano-coin-selection/information/specification.md

         Count](#maximum-input-count).

- 3.  **Creates a _change value_** for the output, equal to the total value of the _final UTxO selection_ for that output minus the value _v_ of that output.
+ 3.  **Creates a _change value_** for the output, equal to the total value of the _improved UTxO selection_ for that output minus the value _v_ of that output.

  4.  **Updates the [accumulated coin